 It’s unusual for breast cancer to cause pain, although not impossible.
-If you are experiencing persistent breast pain, schedule an appointment with us to be screened.
+If you are experiencing persistent breast pain, do schedule an appointment with a doctor.

 Dr Wenus Ho is a family physician and a designated workplace doctor with more than a decade of clinical experience.
 She is also currently a postgraduate tutor for the Graduate Diploma of Family Medicine (GDFM) Training Program in the Yong Yoo Lin School of Medicine, Singapore....